chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select surfaces](../img/task4_nosurfdynconn_magma.png)

-* And clicking on those vertices will reestablish the functional connectivity with the hippocampus.
+* And clicking on those vertices will re-establish the functional connectivity with the hippocampus.

 ![select surfaces](../img/task4_surfdynconn_magma.png)